ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Because it's so simple, **it's probably one of the worst benchmarks to test a spec-driven development flow.**

-Due to it's simple nature, however, it was easy to test against.
+Due to its simple nature, however, it was easy to test against.

 I started with a few of the tasks that the published GPT-5.5 failed at, such as DNA assembly/insert, video extraction/processing, ELF extraction, and protein assembly.